kdcgarber/5v-Power-supply-change/README.md

 #### To summarize
 - [ ] Change all the memory chips (Z13 through Z20) from 4116's to 4164's
 - [ ] Ignore the -5V path (bottom of the diagram above) it will not be used.
-- [ ] Connect 5V DC power into the 5V power grid (the left hand side of R4 as presented below).
+- [ ] Connect 5V DC power into the 5V power grid (the left-hand side of R4 as presented below).
 Bridge Z1 pin 3 to Z1 pin 12 (connected to Z2 pin 3) to change the 12V path to 5V.

 ## Starting the power cable build and then the changes to the Model 1 motherboard.
 ### Building the power cable